0b3d/docker-cvloc/README.md

    bash load_osm_data.sh
 7. Test the container (by using getMVT.py for example, and visualizing the result in qgis)

+To check the databases do the following inside the container

+1. su postgres      This will change user to postgres
+2. psql             Use psql language
+3. \l               Shows all the databases
+4. \c newyork       Connect to NY's database
+5. \d               Shows tables in the database
+6. select name from planet_osm_roads where name='Wall Street';    Do an example query
+7. \q               quit database
+8. exit             Exit container

 Enjoy

 #### Mapnik installation